West Palm Beach ATV Accident Attorney

 Florida Among Most Dangerous States for ATV Drivers

-From 1982 to 2013, there were 529 reported ATV deaths in Florida, making it the sixth most lethal state in which to drive an SUV, according to the Consumer Product Safety Commision.
+From 1982 to 2013, there were 529 reported ATV deaths in Florida, making it the sixth most lethal state in which to drive an ATV, according to the Consumer Product Safety Commision.
 Due to few regulations on usage, and even fewer in terms of who is allowed to operate an ATV, accidents occur quite frequently that are completely out of the hands of other, safe, drivers.
 These motor vehicles do not even qualify as motor vehicles and do not abide by the rules and regulations of the National Highway Traffic Safety Administration.

 Florida ATV Accidents on The Rise, Children Also Victims